Not Accepting Guests

 Countries I’ve Visited

-Armenia, Azerbaijan, Bangladesh, Brazil, Brunei Darussalam, Cambodia, China, Cyprus, Fiji, Georgia, Hong Kong, India, Indonesia, Iran, Italy, Japan, Kazakhstan, Kyrgyzstan, Laos, Macao, Malaysia, Mongolia, Myanmar, Nepal, Philippines, Samoa, Singapore, South Korea, Spain, Sri Lanka, Taiwan, Tajikistan, Thailand, Turkey, Uruguay, Uzbekistan, Vatican City State, Viet Nam
+Andorra, Armenia, Azerbaijan, Bangladesh, Brazil, Brunei Darussalam, Bulgaria, Cambodia, Chile, China, Cyprus, England, Fiji, France, Georgia, Gibraltar, Hong Kong, India, Indonesia, Iran, Italy, Japan, Kazakhstan, Kosovo, Kyrgyzstan, Laos, Macao, Macedonia, Malaysia, Mexico, Mongolia, Myanmar, Nepal, Netherlands, Peru, Philippines, Samoa, Singapore, South Korea, Spain, Sri Lanka, Taiwan, Tajikistan, Thailand, Turkey, Uruguay, Uzbekistan, Vatican City State, Viet Nam

 Countries I’ve Lived In